Shannen Doherty’s Cancer Has Returned: ‘I Have Stage 4’

 Still, Doherty wanted to push on and work as much as she could to show fans that cancer patients can continue with their day-to-day lives after diagnosis.

-She did experience moments of anxiety, but explained that she confided in her BH90210 co-star, Brian Austin Green.
-Doherty revealed that Green was one of the first to know about her diagnosis and he offered her full support.
+She did experience moments of anxiety but explained that she confided in her BH90210 co-star, Brian Austin Green.
+Doherty revealed that Green was one of the first to know about her diagnosis, and he offered her full support.

 Doherty explained that her decision to come out with her cancer diagnosis stems from an ongoing legal battle with State Farm over damages to her home during the California wildfires in 2018.
 Court documents that detail her health struggles will be released this week.